datajoint/element-array-ephys/README.md

 + This repository features DataJoint pipeline design for extracellular array electrophysiology, with Neuropixels probe and Kilosort spike sorting method.

-+ The pipeline presented here is not a complete pipeline by itself, but rather a modular design of tables and dependencies specific to the extracellular electrophysiology workflow.
++ The pipeline presented here is not a complete pipeline by itself, but rather a modular design of tables and dependencies specific to the extracellular electrophysiology workflow

 + This modular pipeline element can be flexibly attached downstream to any particular design of experiment session, thus assembling a fully functional ephys pipeline.

++ This Element provides three schema options, selected via the DataJoint config file, with `dj.config['custom']['ephys_mode']`
+  + `acute` probe insertion, with curated clustering
+  + `chronic` probe insertion, with curated clustering
+  + `no-curation`, with kilosort triggered clustering

 + See the [Element Array Electrophysiology documentation](https://elements.datajoint.org/description/array_ephys/) for the background information and development timeline.